 He was diagnosed with a low-functioning thyroid and received treatment which helped, but did not completely alleviate his symptoms.

-For 19 years, Mac’s symptoms of severe fatigue and felling “fuzzy headed” continued.
+For 19 years, Mac’s symptoms of severe fatigue continued and increased in severity.
 He saw at least five different doctors, accrued over $10,000 in medical bills, and endured countless tests.
-He tried changing his diet and exercise regimes, everything from eliminating caffeine to consuming lots of it, to resting to being highly active.
-But these efforts yielded no answers and little relief.
+He tried everything from changing his diet and exercise regimes, to eliminating caffeine then, to consuming lots of it, resting and then being highly active, but no relief was found.

-“I’m sure it would have taken even less time if I had not been acting as the go-between for my father,” notes Lily.
+“I’m sure it would have taken even less time if I had not been acting as the go-between for my father,” notes Lily, “CrowdMed was so great, so easy and not as painful or intrusive as the traditional healthcare system.”

-“Something will kill me, but it’s not going to be this,” commented Patient “Mac” about his illness.
+“Something will kill me, but it’s not going to be this,” commented Mac about his illness.

 *Names have been changed to protect patient and their families’ s identity